Support for Citrix Endpoint Management - Preview

 Install one or more Gateway Connectors in any one resource location.
 Endpoint Management doesn’t support Gateway Connectors installed in multiple resource locations.

 Install Gateway Connector in the same or a different resource location than Active Directory.
-The only role of Active Directory is to use the Citrix Identity provider to authenticate users to Citrix Gateway service.
+The only role of Active Directory is to use the Citrix Identity provider to authenticate users to the Citrix Gateway service.
 Citrix Gateway service creates session connections to the Gateway Connector for authenticated users.
 You can have multiple Active Directories.

 If the connector isn’t available during Citrix Endpoint Management onboarding, you can install it after onboarding.